ibm-cloud-docs/cloud-databases/reference-logging.md

 ## Provisioning {{site.data.keyword.la_full_notm}}

-Log information from your databases is automatically forwarded to {{site.data.keyword.la_full_notm}}, but to access it you must enabl eplatform logging by [provisioning a Log Analysis service](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-provision) in your {{site.data.keyword.cloud_notm}} account and [configure the service to receive {{site.data.keyword.cloud_notm}} service logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNAconfig_svc_logs).
+Log information from your databases is automatically forwarded to {{site.data.keyword.la_full_notm}}, but to access it you must enable platform logging by [provisioning a Log Analysis service](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-provision) in your {{site.data.keyword.cloud_notm}} account and [configure the service to receive {{site.data.keyword.cloud_notm}} service logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNAconfig_svc_logs).

 This setting enables platform logs from **ALL** {{site.data.keyword.cloud_notm}} services on your account that have {{site.data.keyword.la_full_notm}} integration to send logs to your {{site.data.keyword.la_full_notm}} service.
 [A list of the integrated services is available](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-cloud_services#cloud_services).
 {: .tip}